KarthikSJ97/image_parsing_ocr/README.md

 # Note

-This POC is specifically designed and optimized for Indian identity documents and may require additional tuning for other document types.
+This is specifically designed and optimized for Indian identity documents and may require additional tuning for other document types.